14 Unique Movie Theatres in Auckland That Make Watching Movies Way Better!

 LynnMall, New Lynn

-Hardcore cinephiles will assuredly question our choice to include a franchise cinema as one of Auckland’s best cinemas but (much like IMAX), hear us out.
-The first location of this national chain in Auckland, Reading Lynnmall is seeking to break the Hoyts-Event duopoly and gets our support for offering a modern mainstream multiplex along with good value for money.
+Hardcore cinephiles will assuredly question our choice to include a franchise cinema as one of Auckland’s best cinemas, but (much like IMAX) hear us out.
+The first location of this national chain in Auckland, Reading Lynnmall, seeks to break the Hoyts-Event duopoly and get our support for offering a modern mainstream multiplex and good value for money.

-They offered $10 normal tickets every day of the week after they first launched in 2015, but that price seems to have slowly nudged up since.
+They offered $10 normal tickets every day of the week after launching in 2015, but that price seems to have slowly nudged up since.
 Reading Cinemas Lynnmall is still the more affordable of the three main chains if you want a big, modern screen without breaking the bank.
 Their Titan XC 20m-wide screen and premium dine-in option.

 What we loved most: The clean, modern, new theatres and competitive prices.